IntrAnatSEEGSoftware/IntrAnat/docs/IntranatInstallationBrainVisa5.rst

 .. code:: bash

-   ln -s $INTRANAT_INSTALL/IntrAnat/electrode_models/ /casa/host/install/share/brainvisa-share-5.0Start Brainvisa, set up and update the databases:
+   ln -s $INTRANAT_INSTALL/IntrAnat/electrode_models/ /casa/host/install/share/brainvisa-share-5.0

+Start Brainvisa, set up and update the databases: run the brainvisa command, in the main window select Data management, Update databases.
+Make sure that the shared database and your own database are checked.
+Then run the process, wait until brainvisa has finished indexing the electrode models and your own data.

 **Matlab license**.
 Inside the container the home directory is not your user directory.
 To have matlab running, you need to have its license